maciejmatuszak/graphene_sample/README.md

    requirements.
 5. Data schema concerns - this is demo schema with limited consistency checks, data storage arbitrary assumptions, inappropriate types for data (i.e. Address.state) etc...
+6. Extra to requirements is `createPerson` mutation, it would be too easy without it :)

 Usage (local python)
 ------